huaminghuangtw/Evergreen-Notes/Permanent-Notes/the-compounding-effect.md

 冰凍三尺，非一日之寒

-The Butterfly/Ripple/Domino Effect: the cumulative effect produced when one event sets off a series of similar or related events, a form of chain reaction.
+The Butterfly/Ripple/Domino Effect: the cumulative effect produced w∏hen one small event/occurrence sets off a series of similar or related events, a form of chain reaction.

 [The Matthew Effect](The%20Matthew%20Effect.md)